Tesla's Warranty Expense And What It Means To Its Future

 More importantly, however, Tesla's management has repeatedly talked about becoming the best manufacturer on earth and predicted improvements in manufacturing speed, cost, and build quality, which has suffered at times in the past.
 I will keep a close eye on warranty expense as a percentage of revenue as well as actual expenses incurred compared to previous accruals in order to measure management's effectiveness in achieving its goals.

-Bottom Line: Tesla has come a long way since the Model X debacle and is now up against its most important test thus far: achieving volume production for Model 3.
+Bottom Line: Tesla has come a long way since the Model X debacle and is now up against its most important test thus far: achieving volume production for the Model 3.
 Given the recent significant rise in the stock price, investors may not be as forgiving this time around as they were following issues in 1H16.
 But if the company can continue the improving trend in its warranty expenses, then the company's margins will improve and its future will look brighter.

 If you would like further proprietary analysis on Tesla and its competitors, click the "follow" button at the top of this page and sign up for my service here.